Home

 Moose Stew is a lip-smacking dish that your family will demand!

 Cold winter nights?
 Looking for a hearty meal to feed your family?
-The Moose Stew recipe is one our family loves so therefore we make it regularly.
+The moose stew recipe is one our family loves so therefore we make it regularly.

 Moose meat is naturally low in fat, and because it comes from the wild it contains no harmful chemicals or hormones.
 Moose meat is so low in fat that you often have to add some to prevent it from being dry.
-When we process our Moose meat we do not add any fat to our mince, choosing instead to add fat when cooking as needed.
+When we process our moose meat we do not add any fat to our mince, choosing instead to add fat when cooking as needed.

 Ingredients: